-Political reaction to the decriminalisation of homosexuality in Ireland.
+Political reaction to the decision to decriminalise homosexual acts by consenting adults in Ireland.

 This edition of Morning Ireland was broadcast on 24 June 1993.